Ultimate Guide to Creating Perfect Robots.txt Files with a Generator

 Disallow: /cgi-bin/

-A quality robots.txt generator will include options for common crawlers and provide the ability to add custom User-agent values as needed.
+A quality generator includes options for common crawlers and custom User-agent values.

 Allow and Disallow Rules

-The Disallow directive prevents crawlers from accessing specific URLs or patterns, while the Allow directive creates exceptions to Disallow rules.
-These directives work together to create a precise access control system:
+The Disallow directive prevents crawler access to specific URLs or patterns, while Allow creates exceptions to Disallow rules.
+These work together creating precise access control:

 User-agent: *